RichDeno/CBT-Webpage/README.md

 CBT Website

-Overview
-The CBT Website is a collaborative project aimed at creating a user-friendly and efficient platform for conducting computer-based tests (CBT).
+Overview: The CBT Website is a collaborative project aimed at creating a user-friendly and efficient platform for conducting computer-based tests (CBT).
 The website allows administrators to create and manage tests, and users to participate in assessments with real-time scoring and feedback.

 1. User Features: